ebraj/Accident-Detection-Web-App/README.md

    pip3 install -r requirements.txt
    ```

+5. Create the `.env` file referencing to the `.env.example` file.
-5. As everything is ready now, we can run the backend as
+6. As everything is ready now, we can run the backend as

    ```
    # For windows